El Salvador's Dairy Industry Overview

 Significant Events in the Dairy Industry

-Recent years have witnessed efforts to modernize El Salvador's dairy production facilities, emphasizing the improvement of quality standards and expansion of production capacity.
-The CAFTA agreement enhances access to the U.S. market, influencing the competitive environment for local producers and driving investments in technology and infrastructure.
+Recent years have seen efforts to modernize El Salvador's dairy production facilities, emphasizing improvements in quality standards and the expansion of production capacity.
+The CAFTA agreement has enhanced access to the U.S. market, influencing local producers' competitive environment and spurring investments in technology and infrastructure.
+However, according to Asileche, the country's dairy production has decreased by 15% due to high production costs.